Bigocb/dnim/README.md

 # Dnim

 Dnim is a simple markdown note-taking app built using FastAPI, Nicegui, and MongoDB.
-The project is designed to experiment with these technologies.
+The project was designed to experiment with these technologies.

 ## Features
 - Markdown-based note-taking interface.